PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 transaction, LayoutState, and diagnostics patterns established by the zero-to-one clamp pass.
 Preserve its raw legacy helper and exact terminal order.

+The float-only `Maximum(data, scalar-zero) → Relu` rewrite now lives in `passes/graph_cleanup.py`, with the lowerer symbol retained as a compatibility wrapper.
+The original input2-only, singleton-zero, output-arity, and FLOAT16/FLOAT32 guards are unchanged.
+Its production call remains in the exact terminal position but now uses `run_maximum_zero_relu_cleanup`, stable ID `canonicalize.maximum_zero_relu`, the shared differential index and LayoutState, transactional validation, precondition skip, and session diagnostics.
+The production diagnostic-wiring architecture assertion now covers all 20 ordered runner invocations.

+Verification completed with:

+- `5 passed, 784 deselected` for positive/no-op runner behavior, existing raw
+  guard characterizations, implementation ownership, and production wiring;
+- `1039 passed, 5 deselected, 2 warnings in 130.97s` for the full sequential
+  direct suite.

+The next candidate should be chosen from another single-call generic terminal cleanup, but avoid model-named SiNet chains.
+Audit `fold consecutive Mul constants`, redundant integer Cast cleanup, and terminal Q/DQ cleanup for existing generic fixtures and differential-index readiness; select the smallest family with complete positive and guard coverage.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work